recommendations and links to guides:

 Course Statistics

-• The HTM Moodle logs are retained for 3 months, meaning that almost all reports display content based on this timeframe.
+• Moodle logs are retained for 365 days, meaning that almost all reports display content based on this timeframe.

 • Under the “Reports” section, there is a "Activity completion" available - providing an overview of the activities completed by the learner (if it’s configured, see previous subsection "Monitoring Learner Progress").